Biological Control of Brown Marmorated Stink Bug

 Telenomus podisi is plentiful in North Carolina but is not very successful at parasitizing brown marmorated stink bug eggs, although it readily parasitizes and hatches from the eggs of a native pest, the brown stink bug.
 In the lab, Anastatus reduvii parasitizes all the BMSB eggs that are given to it, but it parasitizes only a very small percentage of sentinel BMSB eggs placed in the field.
 A. reduvii lives in wooded habitats and therefore rarely encounters BMSB eggs laid in or near crops.
 We are further studying the biology of A. reduvii and investigating the potential of this native parasitoid for more successful control of BMSB in the future. xxxxxxxxxxxx

-TRISSOLCUS JAPONICUS: Our lab is also looking for natural expansion of an exotic parasitoid, Trissolcus japonicus, into North Carolina.
-Also called the “Samurai wasp,” this tiny parasitoid coevolved with BMSB in Asia and is much more effective at controlling BMSB than native North American parasitoids and predators.
+TRISSOLCUS JAPONICUS: Our lab has also discovered the natural expansion of an exotic parasitoid, Trissolcus japonicus, into North Carolina.
+Also called the “Samurai wasp,” this stingerless, flea-sized parasitoid (<1-2mm long) coevolved with BMSB in Asia and is much more effective at controlling BMSB than native North American parasitoids and predators.
 In 2014, T. japonicus was found in the US through accidental introduction, presumably having arrived with BMSB.
-It has since been found in more than thirteen states and is being studied in quarantine at the USDA.
-By law, T. japonicus may be released in states where it has been naturally found, but not in states where it hasn’t.
-If T. japonicus is found in NC in the future, we can start researching the best ways to harness its potential as a biocontrol agent, just as states like Michigan are doing.
+It has since been found in the wild in thirteen states and is being studied in quarantine at USDA facilities.
+By law, T. japonicus may be released in states only where it has been found naturally.
+Since discovering T. japonicus in NC, we hope to begin researching the best ways to harness its potential as a biological control agent, just as states like Michigan have been doing.

 NEITHER PREDATOR NOR PARASITOID — NOSEMA MADDOXI: Nosema maddoxi, a species of microsporidian, infects BMSB.
 Microsporidia species can negatively impact their insect host in many ways, including: shortening the insect’s life span, reducing the amount of eggs females lay, and reducing egg viability.
 Nosema maddoxi only infects four stink bug pests: BMSB, brown stink bugs (Euschistus servus), dusky stink bugs (Euschistus tristigmus), and green stink bugs (Chinavia hilaris).
 This microsporidian species produces spores which then infect healthy stink bugs, usually after healthy bugs ingest the spores while feeding on infected bugs (dead bugs, eggs, etc.) or on the feces of an infected bug.
 Further research on the effects of Nosema maddoxi on BMSB and its distribution and prevalence in wild populations of stink bugs is underway.